Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 How to Make Matcha Tea

 Matcha tea is often drunk during the Japanese tea ceremony.
 The Usucha variety, a weak preparation, is particularly popular.
-Traditionally, 1-2 grams of tea powder is poured into 170 Fahrenheit hot water and whisked with a bamboo broom.
+Traditionally, 1-2 grams of tea powder is poured into hot water (170 degrees Fahrenheit) and whisked with a bamboo broom.

 The best way to do this is to move the broom back and forth in a zig-zag pattern.
 This is often done in a specially designed matcha bowl called a chawan.
 Another variation is the koicha preparation.
 Here, a lot of powder is mixed with a little water to create a thick consistency.

 The advantage of matcha tea is that it does not need to be steeped first, but can be consumed as it is.
 Only the powder should be well dissolved in the water and whipped to a froth.
-In order to maintain the optimal effectiveness of the tea, the water should not be hotter than 80 degrees Celsius.
+In order to maintain the optimal effectiveness of the tea, the water should not be hotter than 80 degrees Celsius (176 degrees Fahrenheit).
 This preserves precious ingredients.

 In Japan, the tea is served in a more traditional way.
-Here, we use different ways to prepare Matcha.
+Here, we use different preparation methods.
 It is often served with cow’s milk or soy milk.

 This makes the consistency more creamy and less watery.
 In addition, sweeteners are often used to enhance the intense flavor of Matcha.
 Thus, the taste is more pleasant for many people.